Mistakes in the balcony vegetable garden with pots of tomatoes, lettuce and herbs

 • Place plants near the wall

-Error 11:do not rotate the pots
+Error #11: Do not rotate the vases

 Plants tend to grow toward the light.